Roman Catholic Archdiocese of Cashel and Emly

-The Archdiocese of Cashel and Emly (Ard-Deoise Chaisil agus Imligh) is an ecclesiastical territory or archdiocese of the Roman Catholic Church located in mid-western Ireland, and the metropolis of the eponymous ecclesiastical province.
+The Archdiocese of Cashel and Emly (Ard-Deoise Chaisil agus Imligh) is a Latin diocese of the Catholic Church located in mid-western Ireland, and the metropolis of the eponymous ecclesiastical province.
 The cathedral church of the archdiocese is the Cathedral of the Assumption in Thurles, County Tipperary.

-The incumbent archbishop of the archdiocese is Kieran O'Reilly.
+The incumbent archbishop, as of 2024, is Kieran O'Reilly.

 History

 The original dioceses of Cashel and Emly were established by the Synod of Ráth Breasail in 1111.

 Diocese of Cashel

 The Diocese of Cashel was elevated to the rank of ecclesiastical province, which was roughly co-extensive with the traditional province of Munster, by the Synod of Kells in 1152.
 Since the Papal Legate, Giovanni Paparoni, awarded the pallium to Donat O'Lonergan in 1158, his successors ruled the ecclesiastical province of Cashel – also sometimes known as Munster – until 26 January 2015.

 Diocese of Emly

 The Diocese of Emly took its name from the eponymous village in County Tipperary, which was the location of the principal church of the Eóghanacht dynasty.